Chelsea, Massachusetts: 19th century

+20th century

-On April 12, 1908, nearly half the city was destroyed in the first of two great fires that would devastate Chelsea in the 20th century.
+On April 12, 1908, nearly half the city was destroyed in the first of two great fires.
 The fire left 18,000 people, 56 percent of the population, homeless.
-Despite the magnitude of the destruction, it would only take the city about two and a half years to rebuild and five years to surpass the extent of 1908's infrastructure.
+Many of the city's residents were taken in by those whose homes had survived the fire; others sought refuge in nearby Revere.
+It would take the city about two and a half years to rebuild and five years to surpass the extent of 1908's infrastructure.
 The city was also laid out differently after the fire, with wider streets and more access for emergency vehicles.
-Many of the city's residents left and never returned, which opened the door for many immigrants living in Boston to "move up" to Chelsea.
-To immigrants living in crowded tenements in Boston's West End, East and South Ends, Chelsea was the next stop on their path of economic upward mobility.

-By 1919 Chelsea's population had reached the record level of 52,662, with foreign-born residents comprising 46 percent of the population.
-Fully transitioned from a suburb to an industrial city, the waterfront flourished, with shipbuilding, lumberyards, metalworks and paint companies lined Marginal Street.
+By 1919, Chelsea's population had reached 52,662, with foreign-born residents comprising 46 percent of the population.
+Fully transitioned from a suburb to an industrial city, the waterfront flourished, with shipbuilding, lumberyards, metalworks, and paint companies lining Marginal Street.
 Between 1940 and 1980, the population declined by 38 percent.
 Chelsea lost more population than other urban areas after the 1950s because of the construction of the elevated Northeast Expressway built to connect the North Shore suburbs to Boston, via the Mystic River Bridge (later renamed for Boston Mayor Maurice J. Tobin).
-Hundreds of homes were lost to make way for the expressway as it cut the city in half.
-The resulting out-migration took with it many small, local businesses.
-Historic homes were abandoned, along with industrial buildings, brownfields, salt piles and gas storage tanks dotting the cityscape.